|Table of contents||Table of diagrams

 It is equivalent to characterise independent life by transformation to two-eye-formation or by the three types of capturability .
 The latter cover all live groups, regardless whether independent life or seki.

 There are several ways in which a group can 'live':

-- the group lives in seki,
+- it lives in seki;

 That is, the group as a whole isn't one that the opponent, with the move, can forcibly capture.
 Stones within it may be captured.

 A group that does not obviously have two eyes, or is not clearly in seki, is still alive if it is guaranteed to be able to get two eyes or make seki, regardless of who plays first.
 By this extended definition, groups that seem to be alive, or are alive can die if a player is negligent.
 See pass-alive, also ambiguously called unconditional life.

 Depending on the rules, a seki can also contain some dead stones neither player wants to remove.